UWPRG/mftoid-rev-residues/README.md

 conda activate normal
 ```

-### Downloading the augmented CHARMM36 Force Field
+### Setting up the augmented CHARMM36 Force Field

-Download the CHARMM36 forcefield from the MacKerell Lab website: https://mackerell.umaryland.edu/charmm_ff.shtml#gromacs:~:text=charmm36%2Dfeb2021.ff.tgz.
+Download the CHARMM36 forcefield from the [MacKerell Lab website](https://mackerell.umaryland.edu/charmm_ff.shtml#gromacs:~:text=charmm36%2Dfeb2021.ff.tgz).
 We highly recommend you use the February 2021 version of CHARMM36 to be compatible with our parameters and scripts into this Github.
 After downloading your CHARMM36 FF, the new parameters manually (as explained below) or automatically in the following way.
-First, ensure your GMXLIB environment variable is the directory that contains your CHARMM36 force field.
+First, ensure your GMXLIB environment variable is the directory that contains your CHARMM36-Feb2021 force field.
 Additionally, ensure you have Python3 installed.
 Then, enter the MFToid-Rev-Residues directory containing the contents of this github, and enter the following command:

-To update the downloaded version of your CHARMM FF for peptoid amino acid mimic capabilities, start by copying the information found in this Github repository in the merged.rtp file directly into the merged.rtp doc in your CHARMM36 FF file.

 ```
 python attach_peptoid_ff.py
 ```

 Otherwise, you may update your force field files manually:

 Next, add the peptoid parameter TC found here in ffnonbonded.itp into the ffnonbonded.itp doc in your CHARMM36 FF file.